top of page

 Mysore mutton

 This dish has travelled and adapted to local flavours.
 It hails from the city of Mysore in Karnataka.
 The dish has migrated to Singapore and has been slightly adapted to take on soy sauce to make the flavour profile local.
 The soy sauce adds a subtle umami to the dish.
 Numerous dishes are adapted to local cuisines when they travel with immigrants.
-As the immigrants settle into a new culture, they take on local ingredients and adapt their dishes to these local flavours.
+As the immigrants settle into a new culture, they adopt local ingredients and adjust their dishes to these local flavours.
 This is one of those dishes.

 This is a thin volume of recipes from Singapore.
-The recipes are the perfect image of the city with flavors from the Malay, Chinese and Indian communities.
+The recipes are the perfect image of the city with flavours from the Malay, Chinese and Indian communities.
 The recipes always turn out authentic, and the flavours pop, like this dish.

 For more recipes from this cookbook, click here.